Jasmine Walker: WNBA

 On April 15, 2021, the Los Angeles Sparks selected Walker as the 7th pick in the 2021 WNBA draft.

 Walker was traded to the Connecticut Sun in January 2023.
-On February 16,she was released by the Sun.
+On February 16, she was released by the Sun.

 On February 24, Walker signed a training camp contract with the Seattle Storm.
 She was waived on May 17.

+Overseas

+Walker continued her professional career overseas, including a stint in Turkey, where she played for Danilo's Pizza SK.
+She also competed in other international leagues as she pursued expanded playing opportunities following her WNBA career.

+UpShot League

+In April 2026, the UpShot League, an American professional women's basketball league, announced that Walker would play for them.
+On April 26, it was announced via Instagram that Walker was a member of the Jacksonville Waves.